-Levels of competency, including such things as positive behaviour management and handling skills required for particular staff roles, should be determined during the risk assessment and appropriate training given where necessary.
-Competence needs to be considered, for example at the point of recruitment, placement, change of job/duty and employment of supply staff.
+Levels of competency, including such things as interpersonal skills required for particular staff groups, should be determined during the risk assessment and appropriate training given where necessary.
+Competence needs to be considered for example at the point of recruitment, placement, change of job/duty and employment of supply staff.